Questions about mindfulness

 What does the Mindfulness-Based Stress Reduction course (MBSR) involve?

-The MBSR course is designed to help you bring mindfulness practices and mindful awareness into your daily life.
+The MBSR course is designed to help you bring mindful awareness into your daily life.
 You'll be given a course booklet with worksheets and summaries of the ideas discussed.
 Between sessions, you're encouraged to practise the basic meditations you've learnt for about 30 minutes a day.
 It might seem like a big commitment, but it's the best way to get lasting value from the course.
 Visit our stress reduction courses page to read more about MBSR and its benefits.

 Can mindfulness help me manage stress?

-Our classes aim to help you take better care of yourself and to get more from your daily life.
+Our classes aim to help you reduce stress and anxiety in your daily life.
 Participants often see results after just a few weeks of training, but it's important to note that mindfulness is not a quick fix.
 It takes considerable patience, time and care to develop the right conditions for change to take place.

 What do I need for an online Zoom class?